(identifier? obj)- procedure

 This procedure irrevocably deletes hygiene information

-from identifiers: syntax->datum
+from identifiers: syntax->datum and datum->syntax cannot, in

 general, round-trip cleanly.